Two killed as small plane crashes into bus on busy road in Brazilian city of São Paulo

 The small twin-engine King Air plane – which was en route to Porto Alegre in the southern state of Rio Grande do Sul – took off from Campo de Marte Airport on Friday morning, but the control tower lost contact with the aircraft minutes before the crash.

+One emergency crew official recalled “desperate people” scrambling to leave the bus on Marquês de São Vicente after it was hit by the plane.

+“As we approached, we saw a lot of smoke,” Alexandre Lima Marques, a member of the Civil Guard, told CNN Brasil.
+“We could see the plane on fire, desperate people getting off the bus.
+They were very scared and in shock.”

-Emergency crews, including firefighters and traffic employees, were deployed to help rescue victims, according to São Paulo mayor Ricardo Nunes.
+In total, 14 fire department vehicles and 38 firefighters were involved in the rescue operation, a spokesperson for the military police in São Paulo, Olivia Perrone Cazo, told CNN.
+Emergency crews, including firefighters and traffic employees, were deployed to help rescue victims, São Paulo mayor, Ricardo Nunes, said earlier.

 Nunes expressed his “regret” over the fatal crash, in a post on X. “We are providing all the support structures to help the victims,” he said.